 Workplace Based Assessment (WPBA)

 In 2012 the JRCPTB piloted revisions to the WPBA system to test their acceptability and feasibility.
-As a result of the pilot the JRCPTB has developed recommendations for specialty trainee assessment and review to be implemented from 6th August 2014 for all trainees.
+As a result of the pilot the JRCPTB has developed recommendations for specialty trainee assessment and review effective from 6th August 2014 for all trainees.

 The revisions to the WPBA were undertaken for two reasons: